 - The projection of the jaw should be at least 25 mm.

 - The slider should have a good sliding fit for all along the full worship length of the beam.

-- Height gauge can also be provided with dial gauge instead of vernier.
+- Height gauge can also be provided with a dial gauge instead of the vernier.
 This provides easy and exact reading of slider movement by dial gauge which is larger and clear.

 - It can be used in different ways: one set of jaws can be used to determine inner measurements, while the other set can be used to measure exterior measurements.

 - It is the simplest and quickest of the vernier instruments to use, and it is also quite cheap.